-The final registration date of the UFS Business School does not necessarily correspond with the final registration date of the university, but it will not be later than the final registration date of the university.
+The final registration date of the UFS Business School does not necessarily correspond with the final registration date of the UFS, but it will not be later than the final registration date of the UFS.

-Students from other higher educational institutions who wish to register at this university and students of this university who interrupted their studies for a year or longer, are subject to the stipulations of Regulation A82 (c), bound to comply with the regulations that apply at the time of the mentioned registration unless, on recommendation of the Director, the Dean should decide otherwise.
+Students from other higher educational institutions who wish to register at the UFS and students of the UFS who interrupted their studies for a year or longer, are subject to the stipulations of Regulation A82 (c), bound to comply with the regulations that apply at the time of the mentioned registration unless, on recommendation of the Director, the Dean should decide otherwise.